apify/apify-docs/content/docs/actors/development/secret_input.md

 ## Example actor

-If you want to test the secret input live, check out the [Example Secret Input](https://console.apify.com/actors/O3S2UlSKzkcnFHRRA) actor in the Apify Console.
+If you want to test the secret input live, check out the [Example Secret Input](https://console.apify.com/actors/O3S2UlSKzkcnFHRRA) actor in Apify Console.
 If you want to dig in deeper, you can check out its [source code](https://github.com/apify/actor-example-secret-input) on GitHub.